hestiaAI/hestialabs-experiences/config/README.md

     */
   "experiences": ["facebook", "google", "twitter"], /**
+    * The hashtags that are pre-written when using the Twitter "Share" button.
+    * @type Array
+    */
+  "hashtags": ["dataprivacy", "hestialabs"],
+  /**
     * The public key used to encrypt the zip containing the consent log and results.
     * @type String
     */